 OpenJDK support is important to develop, implement, and deploy Java applications.
 Here, we break down everything you need to know about OpenJDK support.

 Most OpenJDK distribution vendors provide just basic support for OpenJDK.
-If you look at some of the OpenJDK vendors that offer free support (such as IBM and Redhat), it’s actually very limited.
+If you look at some of the OpenJDK vendors that offer free support (such as IBM and Red Hat), it’s actually very limited.

-Enterprises need support vertically along the Java application stack.
+Enterprises need OpenJDK support vertically along the Java application stack.
 Making sure Java is properly installed is just the bare minimum requirement for the typical enterprise.

 OpenJDK is continually receiving new features and fixes from upstream.
-Teams need to be able to understand application server landscape as well as the emerging Java microservice landscape.
-Moreover, enterprise organizations understand how to deploy Java at an enterprise scale.
+Teams need to be able to understand application server landscape as well as the emerging Java microservices landscape.
+Plus, enterprise organizations understand how to deploy Java at an enterprise scale.

 And all of this knowledge and maintenance needs to be owned by resources who understand the protocols and culture of the OpenJDK communities.
 With the transition of the enterprise at large to OpenJDK (Gartner is predicting an 80% shift to OpenJDK by 2023).
 Java shops will require conduits into the developer groups that direct OpenJDK’s growth.

 Finding a single vendor that will provide equal support for both distributions is difficult.
 This fragmentation in OpenJDK has led to confusion on who supports what and as to what kind of support is available for OpenJDK.
-This where OpenLogic by Perforce comes in.

 With OpenLogic, it doesn’t matter where you got your OpenJDK build from, our team can support it.
 OpenLogic enables you to get support at every stage of your OpenJDK journey.
 We also have the ability to produce obscure builds of Java for intricate and specific enterprise purposes.